Pippalunacy.com — Pictures by Pippalou

 There were no handholds or footholds, just a smooth curve.
 The roof of the dome sloped up and up, and Pippalou felt the soles of her shoes slipping, as the others, experienced roof–climbers, scrambled quickly up and over the top, laughing, joking.
 "C'mon!
 You'd better catch up!"

-Her feet slid down with alarming steadiness until they hit the lower edge.
-She hugged the cold concrete of the dome tightly, even as her body tingled and her mind continued the fall to the ground far below.
+Her feet slid steadily down until they hit the edge, while her body hugged the dome, fearful and tense.
 The laughing voices faded away and out, throwing into stark relief her rhythmic heartbeats, breathing.
 "Lunacy," she murmured.

 The beat of heavy wings filled the clear air.
 A large shadow crossed the light of the full moon.